 (much, if not all, of) this strata.

-"Recent reevaluation of microfauna of the Horton Bluff Formation, long held to be solely lacustrine, has revealed the presence of a marginal marine ostracod fauna within profundal lagoonal beds of the basal Blue Beach Member, including species of the western European genera Copelandella and Carbonita and the more cosmopolitan Shemonaella (Tibert 1996)..."
+"Recent reevaluation of microfauna of the Horton Bluff Formation, long held to be solely lacustrine, has revealed the presence of a marginal marine ostracod fauna within profundal lagoonal including species of the western European genera Copbeds of the basal Blue Beach Member, elandella and Carbonita and the more cosmopolitan Shemonaella (Tibbert 1996)..."
 154, 155 **

-Echinoderms: According to Moore, Lalicker and Fischer, 156 echinoderms are "exclusively marine invertebrates."According to Skilliter, 157 echinoderms have been found in two different limestone deposits above the Forty Brine coal seam (which is part of the Joggins Formation).
+Echinoderms: According to Moore, Lalicker and Fischer, 156 echinoderms are "exclusively marine invertebrates."According to Skilliter 157 echinoderms have been found in two different limestone deposits above the Forty Brine coal seam (which is part of the Joggins Formation).
+Skilliter 157 echinoderms have been found in two different limestone deposits above the Forty Brine coal seam (which is part of the Joggins Formation).

 Naiadites: "Naiadites" were first discovered, and named, by John W. Dawson.158 These are bivalve Mollusks similar to clams.
 In the literature they are sometimes referred to as Pelecypods or Lamellibranchia.
 There are three different species of Naiadites at Joggins.
 According to Dawson they are often found in association with the coals.
 They are also often found with "Spirorbis attached."
 For example, in a table of the "Relative Frequency of Occurrence of ...
 Plants and Animals in the Coals of the South Joggins" 159 Naiadites and Spirorbis occur together in 16 different beds of Division 4 Coals.
 When discussing the occurrence of Spirorbis at Joggins, Dawson states that: